Studies suggest the answer is yes…if the game has these particular features.

-But when a young child plays a number-based board game, something exciting can happen.
-If the game requires the child to move her game token along an ascending sequence of numbered spaces — and speak these numbers out loud as she moves — she can gain a crucial sense of the number line.
+But when young children play number-based board games, something exciting can happen.
+If a game requires that players move their game tokens along an ascending sequence of numbered spaces — and speak these numbers out loud — it can help kids develop a crucial understanding of the number line.

-She can develop an intuitive appreciation for “how much” different numbers represent.
+They can build an intuitive appreciation for “how much” different numbers represent.
 A feeling for numbers gets encoded in the brain.

-That bodes well for a child’s long-term prospects.
+That bodes well for the future.
 Studies show that early “number sense” predicts long-term achievement in mathematics.
-The stronger a youngster’s mathematical intuitions about quantity and the number line, the better he performs on mathematics tests in primary and middle school (Laski and Siegler et al 2013).
+The stronger a youngster’s mathematical intuitions about quantity and the number line, the better he or she performs on mathematics tests in primary and middle school (Laski and Siegler et al 2013).

-For example, when David Geary tracked kids over the course of several years, he found that first graders were more likely to develop strong math skills if they were good at number line estimation — a task that requires kids to indicate where, approximately, a given number should appear on a number line (Geary et al 2011).
+For example, when David Geary tracked kids over the course of several years, he found that first graders were more likely to develop strong math skills if they were good at number line estimation — a task that requires kids to indicate where, approximately, a given number should appear on a number line (Geary 2011).

 The effect remained even after Geary held other factors — like IQ test scores — constant, suggesting that the results weren’t merely the reflection of differences in general ability (Geary 2011).
 And, in subsequent years, researchers in countries around the world have confirmed the links between number line estimation and other mathematics skills (e.g., Schneider et al 2018; Ouyang et al 2021; Gunderson and Hildebrand 2021).
 When kids possess a strong intuition for the number line, they are better equipped to reason about addition, subtraction, and other mathematical operations.

-So there’s reason to think that the right game will help children develop strong mathematical skills in the long-term.
+So there’s reason to think that the right game can help children build important mathematical knowledge.
 But how does it work, and what can adults do to make sure kids reap bigger benefits?
 Let’s take a closer look.

 Children who play board games possess better math skills